 Take the following trading scenario.
 Say for example that a trader sees an upward trend on the hourly chart for USD/JPY (see chart below).
 The trend has been in place for around one day, so the trader thinks there is a good opportunity for profit.

 Entry: Buy USD/JPY@ 109.70

 Stop: 109.50 (20 pips)

 Let’s analyze this trade setup in more detail.
 The first thing to notice is the trader wants to capture a profit of 70 pips on the trade.

 Based on recent price data for this currency pair, we can calculate that USD/JPY has an hourly volatility of 26.4 pips.
 That means, on average, the movement of the price over one hour is 26.4 pips.
 Sometimes more, sometimes less but this is the average.

 This means the trader is trying to profit by 70 pips.
 In reality, he is actually betting against the market because he is relying on the fact that the price will not descend more than 20 pips from the open price during the life of the trade.
 That could be up to 30 hours if the current trend continues (from Figure 1).

 Given the hourly volatility in USD/JPY is currently over 26 pips, this much stability in price would be highly unlikely.
 While the trade has a very low maximum loss (20 pips), which might seem like a plus, the chances of it finishing in profit are extremely low.

-If we know on average that the price of USD/JPY moves up or down by 26.4 pips every hour, why would it do anything different for this particular trade?
-The answer is that it would not and the trade would probably strike the stop loss for that reason.
+If we know, on average, that the price of USD/JPY moves up or down by 26.4 pips every hour, why would it do anything different for this particular trade?
+That means there’s a high probability of the price striking the stop loss long before the profit is reached.

 Due to the volatility in FX, this is true even if the predicted trend continues.